Esomeprazole reduces the amount of acid your stomach makes.

 Doses are usually lower for children and people with liver problems.

-How long will I take it for?
+How long to take it for

-If you have bought the medicine yourself from a pharmacy or supermarket, tell your doctor if you feel no better after taking esomeprazole for 2 weeks.
+If you bought the medicine yourself from a pharmacy or supermarket, tell your doctor if you feel no better after taking esomeprazole for 2 weeks.
 They may want to do tests to find out what's causing your symptoms or change you to a different medicine.

 If you usually take it:

 If you often forget doses, it may help to set an alarm to remind you.
-You could also ask your pharmacist for advice on other ways to remember your medicine.
+You could also ask your pharmacist for advice on other ways to remember to take your medicine.

-It is very unlikely that taking one or two extra doses by accident will cause any problems.
-However, you should check with your doctor if you have taken too much and have any of these symptoms:
+It's very unlikely that taking 1 or 2 extra doses will cause any problems.
+But check with a doctor if you're worried.

-- feeling sweaty
+- feeling sick (nausea)

-- feeling sleepy
+- feeling dizzy

 Common side effects

 Serious side effects happen in less than 1 in 1,000 people.
-Call a doctor straight away if you have:

 Serious allergic reaction